sedos-project/organization/docs/data_requirements/overview.md

 Even though a minimum mandatory set of metadata information is required, please fill in as much additional metadata information as possible to improve the subsequent use of your submitted data.

-## 3. Publish data metadata on the OEP
+## 3. Publish data and metadata on the OEP

 The following step-by-step guide will show how to store data on the OEP and make it publicly available.
 As this guide is meant for developers of AP4-8, the **Extended datamodel** will be used in the following.